For want of a shoe the horse was lost.

 Scott and cinematographer Dariusz Wolski offer up rich images, unforgettable in their artistry and vitality.
 From the near-monochrome starkness of the film’s opening to the desaturated, grimy look of the planet and the mysterious palace in which the Covenant survivors find themselves, Wolski captures it all with an unflinchingly curious and dedicated eye.
 Whether it’s submerging the audience into the dim gloom of the caverns they find on the planet or putting us under clinical white lights in the middle of a full-blown alien evisceration, Wolski makes plain the slow degradation of the Covenant’s crew from hopeful explorers to twitchy victims.

 However it’s sliced, Alien: Covenant still can’t hold a candle to its 1979 and 1986 predecessors.
-While a huge sight better than the 1992’s Alien³ and 1997’s Alien: Resurrection, it still aims to capture the claustrophobia of the original while attempting new tricks.
+While a huge sight better than 1992’s Alien³ (which I *do* enjoy from time to time) and 1997’s Alien: Resurrection, it still aims to capture the claustrophobia of the original while attempting new tricks.
 But Alien: Covenant is a wholly different animal than the rest by having a very dark heart and soul, and one wishes the screenwriters would have gone fully down this dark path instead of trying to rip scenes almost wholesale from Alien and Aliens.
 Hints of how wonderfully fiendish this film might have been are glimpsed toward the last half, but its attempt at originality is buried for the sake of over-familiar action.
 Thankfully, the confident hands of Ridley Scott keep this franchise churning at a quick clip with this down-and-dirty installment.